 - Blood alcohol .2 or greater: Super Extreme DUI.

 Federal law (and Arizona law) has a lower allowable blood-alcohol threshold (.04) for commercial truck drivers and those with a commercial driver’s license to be charged with DUI.
+A Glendale criminal lawyer will be able to help you determine the possible consequences for your charges based on your BAC.

 What Happens When You Get a DUI?